Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/MQTT/Set up MQTT Client-Broker Authenticated Connection.rst

 |image08|

 -  "mqttServer" refers to the MQTT-Broker.
-The MQTT auth host setup may rquest service from online paied service.
+The MQTT auth host setup may request service from online paid service.
 There is also local server setup for testing, refer to 3rd party `Tutorials <https://m-ichae-l.github.io/Public-tutorial/docs/local_emqx_mqtt_server.html>`__

 -  "clientId" is an identifier for MQTT-Broker to identify the connected device.
 In this case, it is the registered device name.